RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

-Invenio provide tools to dereference those JSON references and replace them with the referenced value.
+WEKO3 provide tools to dereference those JSON references and replace them with the referenced value.
 The output would then look like this:

 .. code-block:: console